alexandre1985/jekyll-bustify-plugin/README.md

 I you are a Jekyll plugin ninja or an Ruby master, please do help me make this plugin better

 Some helpful documentation can be found in the [Jekyll Classes Documentation page](https://www.rubydoc.info/github/jekyll/jekyll/master)

+Read the [CONTRIBUTING.md](./CONTRIBUTING.md) file to know the guide